chandco/ita-email-template/README.md

 ***Bugs***
 ==========

-#07/04/2015

-We are at the stage of fixing the call to action buttons which are not rendering correctly on some email clients.
+All the text is being centred on outlook 2002/2003 email client.